quantnetwork/blockchain-developer-exercises-foundations/CLASS1.md

 The distributed ledger technologies studied can be accessed via Overledger SDK.
 The SDK that we will be using is written in Javascript, so our development environment will use [Node.js](https://nodejs.org/en/).
 Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node comes with a package manager called [npm](https://www.npmjs.com/).
 We will use npm to install the necessary dependencies to our project.

+#### Obtaining the project
+First, you need to clone the project (or fork and clone).
+We advise you to [fork the project](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

+To clone the project, on the terminal run:
+`git clone https://github.com/quantnetwork/blockchain-developer-exercises-foundations` (in case you forked the project, the clone would be `https://github.com/YOUR_USERNAME/blockchain-developer-exercises-foundations`, where `YOUR_USERNAME` is your Github username).

+Navigate to the first class folder by typing:
+`cd blockchain-developer-exercises-foundations`

+You're almost go to go!
+But first, we need to install the dependencies.

 #### Installing Correct Node Version